Reviews You Can Rely On

 You can send files to all three of these printers from a computer directly connected to the printer through a USB cable or with a microSD card for standalone printing.
 These machines have similar displays and interfaces that are reasonably clear and easy to understand, with all the necessary information relevant to your print shown while they are running.
 Swapping filament and leveling the bed are both moderately easy.
 However, we would have liked the 3D Ender 3 Pro a bit more if it had a semi-automatic bed leveling process.

-The instructions for the Select Mini V2 suggest you use Cura as a slicer — a standard option — while the FlashForge Creator Pro instructs you to use ReplicatorG.
+The instructions for the FlashForge Creator Pro instructs you to use ReplicatorG.
 We think this software isn't the most user-friendly and has a steeper learning curve than Cura.
 The Creator Pro also has the option of using FlashPrint — a slicer made by the manufacturer, which we found to be vastly preferable.
 You usually have the option of using most of these printers with other third-party slicers, but it can be a little more technical to get them configured correctly.
+It also uses a full-size SD card for file transfer and a fairly standard display that shows the percentage of the print completed and some temperature information.

-It is effortless to load the resin into these machines when it is cleaned and empty by simply pouring it in.
-However, you should always follow the manufacturer's instructions regarding personal protective equipment whenever handling resin.
+Always follow the manufacturer's instructions regarding personal protective equipment whenever handling resin.
 You also need to filter and empty the printer of resin if you aren't going to be printing in the immediate future, again following the manufacturer's instructions.
 There is also a decent amount of post-processing involved with finishing a print.
 Once you remove the print, you usually need to wash the finished product in both warm water and isopropyl alcohol and then post-cure it with a UV light source to harden the resin to its full strength.

 We will admit that it is easier to load resin than filament — provided the vat is already cleaned and empty, though gloves and other PPE are usually required.
 You should definitely check the manufacturer's instructions and the MSDS for the specific flavor of resin you are using regarding safety precautions.
 However, it gets considerably more complicated when you need to swap resin, as you will need to filter the resin back into the bottle and then clean out the vat to avoid mixing different colors.
 Once the print is finished, you will have to post-process the print by cleaning off any uncured resin and then curing it under a UV light to reach full strength.